arosario513/COMP-2052/README.md

 ## Note

 Feel free to use it for examples and to learn how things work.
-If you're from my class don't even bother copying lmao.
+If you're from my class you can use it as a guide if you don't understand something, but don't even bother copying lmao.

 ![wojak](https://i.kym-cdn.com/photos/images/newsfeed/002/702/714/e99.jpg)